 The State of Hawaii is in the process of reopening the state to commercial and recreational activities.
 Our local government implemented aggressive measures to help reduce the impact of the pandemic on our islands and those measures have paid off.
 For a current look at the situation here in Hawaii, including the number of current cases, check the State of Hawaii Department of Health.

-The state of Hawaii will be allowing travel to the islands as of August 1 without the need to quarantine, provided travelers get a valid COVID-19 test at least 72 hours prior to arrival and show proof of negative result.
-All individuals, both residents and visitors, arriving or returning to the State of Hawaii through July 31 are still subject to a mandatory 14-day self-quarantine.
+The state of Hawaii is set to allow travel to the islands as of September 1 without the need to quarantine, provided travelers meet specific criteria.
+All individuals, both residents and visitors, arriving or returning to the State of Hawaii through August 31 are still subject to a mandatory 14-day self-quarantine.
 The mandate applies to all arrivals at state airports, including private and commercial aircraft.

 The Hawaiian Islands report some of the lowest numbers in the nation of positive Covid-19 cases.
 While the unique geographical nature of being the world’s most isolated archipelago has aided in our success, much of our progress is due to the aggressive measures taken by our local government as well as the kōkua shown by our residents and visitors.